allegro/dotnet-utils/src/Allegro.Extensions.Cqrs/README.md

 Contains common CQRS set of markers and abstractions like `ICommand`, `IQuery<>`, `ICommandDispatcher`, `IQueryDispatcher`, `ICommandHandler`, `IQueryHandler`.

-Additionally we introduce some additonaly things like [Command and Query Validators](#icommandexecutionactions-and-iqueryexecutionactions), [Command and Query Execution Actions](#icommandexecutionactions-and-iqueryexecutionactions) or [Fluent Validations](#fluent-validations).
+Additionally we introduce some additional things like [Command and Query Validators](#icommandvalidator-and-iqueryvalidator), or [Fluent Validations](#fluent-validations).

 ### ICommandValidator and IQueryValidator